Road Trip to Nowhere

 “The Path”

 I’m out on the road again, heading toward Key West and Mile Marker 0.
 I’m asking for your support, morally and spiritually, but also financially.
 There are certain things that I’ll require for this trip, and I’ll be making those specific things known over the coming days and weeks.
 For now, I’m merely asking you to give only what you can afford with a glad and generous heart.
 Every dollar will help!
-You can donate through this blog (on the Donate*Contact page), or you can visit my GoFundMe campaign page at – https://www.gofundme.com/f/crosscountry-expedition-to-gather-film-content
+If my work seems important to you, you can donate through the Contact page on this site.

 I know that it is difficult for many people to let go of money, especially when the economy is so volatile, but I promise you that the path that I intend to take to achieve my higher purpose, will bring healing to our human family and restoration to our earthly environment.